 - Heat retention – Probably the biggest drawback, due to the dense foam.
 This isn’t as big of an issue with plant-based memory foam.

-- Smells / Off-gassing (except for plant-based memory foam) – Causes health concerns.
-It will dissipate within 0-3 days.
+- Smells / Off-gassing – Causes health concerns.
+It dissipates within 0-3 days.

 - Expensive – Memory foam mattresses vary dramatically in prices, higher quality ones can be expensive.

 - Heavy weight – Memory foam mattresses can be quite heavy but since mattresses don’t require to be moved around often, this isn’t much of an issue.

 3.3.
 Latex Foam

 There are two types of latex: synthetic (from petrochemicals) and natural (from rubber trees).
 The difference between latex foam and the previous foams is its fast responsiveness.

 - Comfort – Pain reduction and pain prevention due to being a resilient material.

 - Motion isolation – Due to its energy-absorbing properties, making sleeping a more pleasant experience.

 - Healthy benefits / Eco-friendliness – Made of safe materials

 - Firmness – Especially in the first few weeks, then your body adapts to it.